 High Rocks College Readiness Resource Guide

-Welcome to High Rocks' college readiness resource page!
-We are here to support you at any stage in the college process--whether you are writing an application essay, studying for the SAT, or figuring out how to pay for college, we are committed to helping you succeed.
+Welcome to High Rocks' College Readiness Resource Page!
+We are here to support you at any stage in the college process whether you are writing an application essay, studying for the SAT and ACT, or figuring out how to pay for college.
+We are committed to helping you succeed.

 Explore a wide range of career opportunities.
 Try out job shadowing.
 Learn how to write a great email.
 Get in the habit of asking for support from teachers, counselors, and High Rocks staff.